 TUJ Continuing Education is a 24-year-old program featuring courses, workshops and certificate programs in various fields, including marketing, languages, programming and the arts.
 Classes are taught in English by instructors with considerable expertise and experience in their fields.
 With most classes being held in the evening or on Saturdays, the program is a good option for those who are working and have limited time to spare.

-In the fall semester, beginning in September, TUJ Continuing Education will offer 110 courses and workshops.
-Forty percent of classes will be available online as live, interactive Zoom sessions.
 The rest of the classes will be held in Temple University’s Setagaya-ku campus, a brand new facility with lounge space, study rooms, computer labs and one of Japan’s largest English libraries.
 Safety guidelines such as social distancing, masks and taking temperatures will be in place.
 Courses run for ten weeks.
 Costs vary, with most courses ranging from ¥2,000 to ¥3,000 per hour.
-Those who register by August 17 are eligible for a 15 percent discount on tuition.
+Those who register by December 14 2020 are also eligible for a 15 percent discount on tuition.